mbahvw/kit-katacoda-scenarios/kubectl-advance/step11.md

-Draining a node means we are removing all running pods from the node, typically performed for maintenance activities.
+Draining a node means removing all running pods from the node, typically performed for maintenance activities.

 Open a second terminal (click the `+` button at the top of the terminal and select 'Open New Terminal') and run the below command to watch the output in **Terminal 2**: